Admit it! You attempted to paint a wrought iron fence/railing, and you felt like this is the most challenging task you ever had to face.

-You can paint on metal that is covered in zinc, but there are certain types of latex or oil-based paints that will not last very long.
+You can paint on a metal or wrought iron gate that is covered in zinc, but there are certain types of latex or oil-based paints that will not last very long.

 This is because the zinc will react to the paint which causes a process known as saponification.
 In other words, it creates a soapy substance that will have the paint slide off the surface in a short time.

 This is a layer of grease that is placed on the surface of the steel.
 This is used to prevent the metal from rusting when it is transported or stored before use.

 The grease is well-suited to the task because it remains on top of the surface and does not seep inside.
 Plus, one the temperature changes the grease can easily be removed from the metal surface.